-Tourette Syndrome (TS) is an inherited neurological disorder characterized by repeated involuntary movements and uncontrollable vocal sounds called tics.
+Tourette Syndrome (TS) is a neuro developmental disorder characterized by repeated involuntary movements (motor tics) and uncontrollable sounds (vocal or phonic tics).

 The most dramatic symptoms are easy to notice, but the disorder often is hard to recognize.
 People with mild to moderate tics may be too embarrassed to discuss their problems.
 Parents and teachers usually pay more attention to behaviour, learning and attention problems.
 Sometimes tics are mistaken for other medical problems.
 For example, people might consult an allergist for sniffling or an eye doctor for unusual eye movements.

 TS is part of a spectrum of conditions known as Tic Disorders.
 TS is diagnosed by observing the symptoms and evaluating family history when:

 - The person has multiple motor tics and one or more vocal tics

 - Tics occur most days for at least one year

 - The person was not free of tics for more than three months during the past year

 - The tics are not caused by another illness, a substance or a medication.

 The doctor also will ask questions about the impact of the tics on daily life, and about the other problems that commonly occur with Tourette’s, such as obsessions, compulsions, attention and learning problems, anxiety and changes in mood.

 The symptoms of TS generally appear before the individual is 18 years old.
 Males are more often affected than females.